Legalisation of documents from Senegal for use in the Netherlands

 Where to get your document legalised

 Have your document from Senegal legalised by the Senegalese Ministry of Foreign Affairs.
-On 1 January 2016, the Dutch embassy in Dakar stopped legalising documents from Senegal.
-After your document has been legalised by the Senegalese authorities, you can use it in the Netherlands.
+Once your document has been legalised by the Senegalese authorities it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague